Kent Cycling and Walking Infrastructure Plan

 • Why are there no cycle routes in West Kent at all ?
 When will you remove the metal width barriers which seriously impede cyclists with wide handlebars as well as wheelers and disabled mobility barriers ?
 The Tonbridge to Penshurst cycle path has several such barriers as does the Medway cycle path.

-Woollnick asked 6 months ago
+Woollnick asked about 1 year ago

 Thank you for your question.